MichaelsPlayground/BleServerBlessedPart3/battery_server.md

 https://github.com/oesmith/gatt-xml/blob/master/org.bluetooth.service.battery_service.xml

-Unfortunately the "official" and maybe updated version of the specification is available for bluetooth.com for members only but there is a GitHub-repo that provides (older / outdated ? ) versions.
+Unfortunately the "official" and maybe outdated version of the specification is available for bluetooth.com for members only but there is a GitHub-repo that provides (older / outdated ? ) versions.

 ```plaintext